Frequently asked questions

 Once you have requested your kit, your microbiome test kit will be dispatched as soon as possible.
-This usually takes 2-3 business days and time your kit status (when you hover over the green ticks displayed underneath the kit in “My Kits”) will show as “Preparing your order” during this time.
+Microba dispatch twice a week, with delivery taking approximately 2-4 business days.
+You can check your kit status (when you hover over the green ticks displayed underneath the kit in “My Kits”) which will show as “Preparing your order” during this time.
 You will receive an email once your kit has been sent.
 The kit status will also update in the Microba Discovery Portal to say “Your kit has been dispatched”.

 Kits will be shipped by Express Post via Australia Post from our headquarters in Brisbane.

 Unfortunately, due to Australian biosecurity requirements we cannot accept samples posted to our laboratory in Australia from overseas.
 We currently only offer our service within Australia, however we do have plans to expand overseas in the coming years.